okeefm/s3g/s3g/README.markdown

 <pre><code>s.file = None</code></pre>

 ##Accepted format of commands
 The s3g module is set up to only take in parameters formatted in a specific way generate packets correctly.
 Not adhering to these standards will cause unintended results.
+While most of these parameters are fairly easy to understand, the following are parameters that might not be as obvious:

 ###Points
 Points come in two flavors: regular and extended; both are identical except for their respective lengths, which are 3 and 5.
-Regular points are of length 3 and are used to manipulate the x, y and z corrordinates.
-Extended points are of length 5 and are used to move the both on its x, y, z, a and b corrordinates.
+Regular points are of length 3 and are used to manipulate the x, y and z axes.
+Extended points are of length 5 and are used to move on the x, y, z, a and b axes.

 Both regular and extended points are made up of python lists in this format:
+<pre><code>[x, y, z]</code></pre>
+OR
 <pre><code>[x, y, z, a, b]</code></pre>

 ###Axes Lists